 Goodwill represents the excess of the cost of an acquired business over the fair value of the net tangible assets acquired and identified intangible assets.
 Goodwill is not amortized but is tested for impairment at a reporting unit level on an annual basis or more frequently, if circumstances change or an event occurs that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
-No impairment charges were recorded for any periods presented.
+See Note 7 for additional information regarding the Company's annual goodwill impairment testing.

 The Company's other intangible assets primarily relate to trademarks, tradenames, customer and vendor relationships and developed technology.
 The intangibles are amortized over their estimated useful lives.
-For additional information, see Notes 2 and 7.
+For additional information, see Note 7.